arksys-os/post-install/config-files/README.md

 * /etc/lilo.conf - Contains the system's default boot command line parameters and also the different images to boot with.
 You can see this list by pressing Tab at the LILO prompt.
 * /etc/logrotate.conf - Maintains the log files present in the /var/log directory.
 * /etc/identd.conf - Identd is a server that implements the TCP/IP proposed standard IDENT user identification protocol as specified in the RFC 1413 document.
-* /etc/ld.so.conf - for the Dynamic Linker.
+* /etc/ld.so.conf - Dynamic Linker.
 * /etc/inittab - This is chronologically the first configuration file in UNIX.
 The first program launched after a UNIX machine is switched on is init, which knows what to launch, thanks to inittab.
                  It is read by init at run level changes, and controls the startup of the main process.
 * /etc/termcap - A database containing all of the possible terminal types and their capabilities.